traumst/neon-chat/README.md

 * launching the app
 * etc.

 `run.sh` file is just a plaintext shell script.
 We need to make it executable by running `chmod +x run.sh` in project root in terminal.
-From now on, to run the app we can just run `sh run.sh` or `./run.sh`.
+After that, we can start the app by running `sh run.sh` or `./run.sh`.

 Contents of [run.sh](./run.sh) is more or less:
 ```